mysql/mysql-shell-plugins/mrs_plugin/docs/index.md

 - [MRS Examples](#mrs-examples)
   - [MRS Notes Examples](#mrs-notes-examples)

-To start with a hands-on approach, see the [MRS Notes Example](#mrs-notes-examples) and follow the instructions for [Build and Deployment](#build-and-deployment) there.
+---

+Please also see

+- __[MySQL REST Service - SDK Reference](sdk.html)__ - This document explains how to work with the MRS Software Development Kit and discusses the Client APIs.

+---

 !include sections/Introduction.md